 Regressions are one of the first algorithms that we learn in Machine Learning and Data Science.
 Whether it is Linear regression or Logistic regression all of you may have used at least one of them before coming to this article.
-But do you know there many more regression techniques.
+But do you know there many more techniques.

 For complex use cases we cannot simple use the basic regression techniques, we need more sophisticated algorithms.
-Today we will look at different types of regressions that you mush know and find out their strength and weaknesses.
+Today we will look at different types of regressions that you must know and find out their strength and weaknesses.

 By the end of this article, you will come to know about new regression techniques that you may use in your next project.

-Regression is the most basic and fundamental regression model under regression techniques.
+It is the most basic and fundamental regression model under regression techniques.
 Simple Linear Regression is used to model the relationship between a input independent variable and an output dependent variable using a linear model.
 We try to find a line that best fits the model.

 Y = aX + b